anko/objerve/readme.markdown

 If you have multiple callbacks for the same path, they might be called in any order; don't rely on it.

+## `objerve.removeListener(obj, path, callback)`

+Remove the listener from the given path, so the callback is no longer called.
+The path is useful to disambiguate in case the same callback function is being used as the listener for multiple paths.

+Does nothing if it cannot find such a listener.

 # use-cases

  - Binding data to UI components.